 Common terms and phrases

-aides Aleksandr American army asked became become began beginning believe building called campaign Chechen collapse Communist Party coup course democratic deputy early economic elections everything face fact forces foreign former friends Gorbachev Gusinsky head hundred idea interests kind knew Korzhakov Kremlin language late later leaders leading least Lebed less liberal lived look meeting military million minister months Moscow nationalist never night once parliament past played political president question reform regime reporters Russian Rutskoi seemed sense Solzhenitsyn Soviet Union streets talk television things thought thousand tion told took tried trying turned various vote wanted West Western White House writer wrote Yeltsin young Zhirinovsky Zyuganov
+aides Aleksandr American army asked became become began beginning believe building called campaign Chechen collapse Communist Party coup course democratic deputy early economic elections everything face fact forces foreign former friends Gorbachev Gusinsky head hundred idea interests kind knew Korzhakov Kremlin language late later leaders leading least Lebed less liberal lived look meeting military million minister months Moscow nationalist never night once parliament played political president question reform regime reporters Russian Rutskoi seemed sense Solzhenitsyn Soviet Union streets talk television thing thought thousand tion told took tried trying turned various vote wanted West Western White House writer wrote Yeltsin young Zhirinovsky Zyuganov